opencadc/caom2tools/doc/user/script_description.md

     # create the observation record with the service
     #
     # use 'update' if the observation has already been loaded to the CADC service.
-The service
-    # generates a parallel set of database keys that must be honoured.
-The id values must be
+    # The service generates a parallel set of database keys that must be honoured.
-    # consistent when doing 'create' and 'update' calls, or a "This observation already exists"
+    # The id values must be consistent when doing 'create' and 'update' calls, or
-    # error will occur.
+    # a "This observation already exists" error will occur.
+    # repo_client.update(observation)
     repo_client.create(observation)
-    ```

 ## More Information